dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmUserIdentityNegotiation:

     :ref:`User Identity Negotiation <dcmUserIdentityNegotiation>`",string,"Specifies to ignore User Identity Negotiation Sub-Item in Association requests (=NOT_SUPPORTED), to verify passed Username and password or JSON Web Token are against a Keycloak server (=SUPPORTS), or to reject Association requests without a valid Username and password or JSON Web Token in its Identity Negotiation Sub-Item (=REQUIRED).
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: NOT_SUPPORTED, SUPPORTS or REQUIRED.
+    Enumerated values:

+    NOT_SUPPORTED

+    SUPPORTS

+    REQUIRED

     (dcmUserIdentityNegotiation)"
     "